dataArtisans/cascading-flink/README.md

 ## Install ##

+**WARNING** The Cascading Connector for Apache Flink does currently depend on unstable 0.10-SNAPSHOT builds of Apache Flink.
+Since Flink APIs may be broken at any time, building the connector might not succeed.
+Please drop a note to fabian [at] data-artisans.com in this case.
+We will fix the Flink dependency as soon as Apache Flink releases a 0.10 version.

 To retrieve the latest version of the Cascading Connector for Apache Flink, run the following command

     git clone https://github.com/dataArtisans/cascading-flink.git